pegros/PEG_LIST/help/sfpegDependentQueries.md

     * `subqueries`: JSON object providing, per result merge token, the subquery template to execute (and possibly the field providing the information to extract from the subquery)

-ℹ️ There is a single main SOQL query but multiple subqueries (with different merge token names).
+ℹ️ There is a single main SOQL query but there may be multiple subqueries (with different merge token names).

 ## Configuration Example